Area of Triangle

 - Right Angled Triangle- In which one angle is 90 degrees.

 - Isosceles Triangle- In which 2 sides are equal.

 - Equilateral Triangle- In which all the three sides are equal and hence each angle is of 60°

 - Scalene triangle- In which all the three sides are unequal.

-The general formula for the area of triangle is given by 1/2 x Base x Perpendicular.
+The general formula for the area of a triangle is given by 1/2 x Base x Perpendicular.
 The area will depend upon the type of triangle.
 Let’s take a look at the formula to find the area for each type of triangle.

 Area of Right Angled Triangle Formula

-A right-angled triangle is a triangle in which one angle is of 90°.
+A right-angled triangle is a triangle in which one angle is 90°.
 The relation between the sides and angles of a right-angled triangle is the basis for trigonometry.
-The side opposite to the right angle is the hypotenuse.
+The side opposite the right angle is the hypotenuse.
 The formula to determine the area of the right-angled triangle is given below.